alexandersolovyov/arduino-makefile/README.md

 For now, it is tested only with Arduino IDE 0106, but probably will work good for all older versions and some newer ones.
+(Writing of bootloader is a new feature and not tested yet.)

 There are also some more complete (and more complex) make systems for Arduino, such as [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile).
 You may find it